pmav99/ansible-compile-grass/README.md

 When to use
 -----------

-The main usecase for this role is to kickstart the creation of a GRASS GIS development environment.
+The main usecase is to kickstart the creation of a GRASS GIS development environment.

-Apart from that, you can also use this role in order to deploy customised GRASS GIS Installations on one or more servers.
+That being said, the role can also be used to deploy GRASS GIS on e.g. servers.
+Arguably, there are more suitable solutions for such a usecase, but if you don't care too much about deployment times, you can still use it.

 Requirements
 ------------